daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 **Summary:**

-✅ Image rendering in GNOME 47+ - Using Gdk.cairo_set_source_pixbuf() to bridge GdkPixbuf to Cairo
+✅ Image rendering in GNOME 47+ - Bridging GdkPixbuf to Cairo

 ✅ Paste at original size - Images maintain aspect ratio, resizable with tools

 ✅ No stroking on images - Removed the cr.stroke() that was covering painted pixels

-✅ Clean, minimal changes - After massive testing with a backup of the extension, this fix only modifies 3 files
+✅ Clean, minimal changes

 ## More fixes

 - Repaired the `Ctrl+O` scrolling through available files issue - by mistake!
 While I was repairing the `getColorFromString` method to fix an issue where the drop-down menu for "Open Drawings" wouldn't work, I also fixed the file scrolling issue.
 Now it scrolls through, in real-time, and works in reverse `Ctrl+Shift+O`.
 This was bugging me for a long time.
 By fixing one thing, I fixed the entire pipeline.
 YEAH!
 (Usually, when I fix one thing, another breaks - this time, it was the reverse!)
+- Fixed how GdkPixBuf was working with `setCairoSource` so that image placement works properly 0 and without GDK!
+(An E.G.O. requirement.)
+- Set up a temporaray PNG approach for pasting images.
 - Repaired the `Ctrl+F1` shortcuts window.
 Used a lot of JS regex and was able to fix many problems there.
 Also removed a lot of outdated code.
 Today, GNOME only uses `printscreen` and the screenshot app opens.
 So I also removed the SYSTEM section for shortcuts.
 - Fixed a lot of issues in the schema and recompiled.
 - Did some more work on the "mirror" tool.
-It is a strange tool that needs more thought.
+It is a strange tool that needs more thought but it now works.

+That's it!
+Happy Holidays everyone!

 ---